 Recently I spotted some cotton bowl covers on an artisanal kitchenware website that were lovely yet pricey.
 After a bit of searching and some trial-and-error, I settled on an easy technique to make my own unique, double-sided covers using Lightweight Cotton Twill.
 These covers are perfect for resting your dough for baked goods, covering pasta or salad for a picnic, or even protecting your stand mixer bowl from dust.
 Read on for the full how-to!

-You could use Basic Cotton Ultra, Kona Cotton, or large scraps of any woven cotton fabric for this project, however I highly recommend Lightweight Cotton Twill.
-It has a luxurious texture and hand, and doesn’t really wrinkle, so it looks and feels super high-end.
+You could use Basic Cotton Ultra, Kona® Cotton, Organic Sweet Pea Gauze™ (a great pick for culturing kefir or kombucha) or large scraps of any woven cotton fabric for this project.
+I recommend Lightweight Cotton Twill as it has a luxurious texture and hand, plus it doesn’t really wrinkle so it looks and feels super high-end.

 Here’s what you’ll need: